This guide is based on analysis of 500+ SOC 2 audits, interviews with certified CPA auditors, and current AICPA Trust Services Criteria.

 What is SOC 2?

 SOC 2 (System and Organization Controls 2) is an auditing framework developed by the American Institute of CPAs (AICPA) that evaluates how service organizations manage and protect customer data.
-It's the gold standard security certification for SaaS, cloud, and technology companies.
+It is the standard security attestation for SaaS, cloud, and technology companies selling to enterprise buyers.

-Unlike compliance frameworks that prescribe specific controls (like ISO 27001 or PCI DSS), SOC 2 is principles-based.
-You design your own security controls based on the Trust Service Criteria, and an independent auditor verifies they're working effectively.
+Unlike compliance frameworks that prescribe specific controls, such as ISO 27001 or PCI DSS, SOC 2 is principles-based.
+You design your own security controls based on the Trust Services Criteria, and an independent CPA auditor verifies that they are designed and operating effectively.

 Who Needs SOC 2 Compliance?